ArtifactDB/SewerRat/README.md

   If `next` is not present, callers may assume that all results have already been obtained.

 Callers can control the number of results to return in each page by setting the `limit=` query parameter.
-This should be a positive integer that is no greater than 100.
+This should be a positive integer, up to a maximum of 100.
+Any value greater than 100 is ignored.

 ## Using a human-readable text query syntax